9th GES to be a gateway for Indian FinTech Companies to gain the spotlight - www.lokmattimes.com

 The key highlights of the Summit are Conference, Exhibition, Networking Session, and Awards Ceremony.
 The Summit will be an ideal platform for delegates and around 100 exhibitors to showcase their products and services among more than 5,000 visitors and 300 delegates from 10 countries, including policymakers, regulators, diplomatic corps and fintech industry leaders.

-The Conference will be addressed by distinguished experts/bankers like P. Vasudevan, Executive Director, RBI; Amor Maclang, Co-Founder, International Digital Economies Association (IDEA); Dr Dirk Zetzsche, Professor of Financial Law, University of Luxembourg; T Koshy, CEO, ONDC; Jatinder Handoo, CEO, Digital Lenders Association of India (DLAI) and other fintech leaders from India and around the World.
+The Conference will be addressed by distinguished experts/bankers like Mr. P. Vasudevan, Executive Director, RBI; Ms. Amor Maclang, Co-Founder, International Digital Economies Association (IDEA); Dr. Dirk Zetzsche, Professor of Financial Law, University of Luxembourg; Mr. T Koshy, CEO, ONDC; Mr. Jatinder Handoo, CEO, Digital Lenders Association of India (DLAI) and other fintech leaders from India and around the World.

-The Summit will also host notable speakers like: Makoto Shibata, Head & Chief Community Officer, FINOLAB Inc; Mihir Gandhi, Partner and Leader, Payments Transformation, PwC India; Hrushikesh Mehta, Senior Vice President - Financial Services, ONDC; Ajay Rajan, Country Head- Transaction Banking, Yes Bank; Amit Purohit, VP and Head - Digital Business, Aditya Birla Sun Life AMC; Sanjay Agarwal, Co-Founder and Director, Moneyview; Manish Lunia, Co-Founder, Flexiloans; Shilpa Mankar Ahluwalia, Senior Partner, Shardul Amarchand Mangaldas; Dr Pawan Bakhshi, India Lead- Inclusive Financial Systems, Bill & Melinda Gates Foundation; Sashank Rishyasringa, Co-founder, Axio; Jaideep Pawar, Founder & CEO, GRAMePAY; Smita Jha, Partner, Khaitan & Co; Mandar Agashe, Founder, Managing Director & Vice Chairman, Sarvatra Technologies.
+The Summit will also host notable speakers like: Mr. Makoto Shibata, Head & Chief Community Officer, FINOLAB Inc; Mr. Mihir Gandhi, Partner and Leader, Payments Transformation, PwC India; Mr. Hrushikesh Mehta, Senior Vice President – Financial Services, ONDC; Mr. Ajay Rajan, Country Head- Transaction Banking, Yes Bank; Mr. Amit Purohit, VP and Head – Digital Business, Aditya Birla Sun Life AMC; Mr. Sanjay Agarwal, Co-Founder and Director, Moneyview; Mr. Manish Lunia, Co-Founder, Flexiloans; Ms. Shilpa Mankar Ahluwalia, Senior Partner, Shardul Amarchand Mangaldas; Dr. Pawan Bakhshi, India Lead- Inclusive Financial Systems, Bill & Melinda Gates Foundation; Mr. Sashank Rishyasringa, Co-founder, Axio; Mr. Jaideep Pawar, Founder & CEO, GRAMePAY; Ms. Smita Jha, Partner, Khaitan & Co; Mr. Mandar Agashe, Founder, Managing Director & Vice Chairman, Sarvatra Technologies.

 These speakers will discuss and deliberate on evolving market trends, critical emerging technologies, public digital infrastructure, frictionless lending, guardrails, compliance procedures and investment outlook.